MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/pop-ups/includes/display-alert.md

     Observe that, after selecting a response to the question, the response is output to the Visual Studio **Output** window.

-    For more information about displaying alerts, see [Displaying an alert](~/xamarin-forms/app-fundamentals/navigation/pop-ups.md#displaying-an-alert) in the [Displaying Pop-ups](~/xamarin-forms/app-fundamentals/navigation/pop-ups.md) guide.
+    For more information about displaying alerts, see [Display an alert](~/xamarin-forms/user-interface/pop-ups.md#display-an-alert) in the [Display Pop-ups](~/xamarin-forms/user-interface/pop-ups.md) guide.

 # [Visual Studio for Mac](#tab/vsmac)